zingale/phy504/_sources/cxx-vector2d-class.rst.txt

 * The stream operator, ``<<``, has the keyword ``friend``.
 This is needed since technically this function is not a member of the class, but it needs to have access to the private member data.

+  As an alternate to making this a ``friend``, we could have added *getter* functions to our class to get the private data.

 What happens when we do: